-During the year ended December 31, 2023, the Company converted 261 vested RSUs issued in March 2019 and 7,600 vested RSUs issued in September 2020 to members of the Board of Directors into 7,861 common shares of the Company.
+During the year ended December 31, 2023, the Company converted 261 vested RSUs issued in March 2019 and 7,600 vested RSUs issued in September 2020 to members of the Board of Directors into 7,861 shares of Common Stock of the Company.
 Expenses related to these RSUs had been recognized by pre-merger Akers Biosciences, Inc in 2021 and prior years.